kwk/howto/howto-setup-a-local-yum-dnf-repository.md

 mkdir repo
 ```

-Note: If you are sharing this with many users, you make want to do this as root and in the `/var` directory.
+Note: If you are sharing this with many users, you may want to do this as root and in the `/var` directory.

 2. Install the tool needed to create repos...